 A number of clubs have invested time to track down suppliers of LED strip lights to build your own 7-segment digits on your timing board plywood.
 You cut the strips to the length you want your segments to be.
 Here is one source (Amazon) of 12v LED strips courtesy of John Armstrong/AZ.
 If you are interested in exploring this option let us know and we will connect you with a few individuals who have done this.
 Using this method allows for building from normal size to much larger displays.

 Open Source 10″ LED display PC boards

 A third option is open to individuals who have better than average soldering skills and who are not pressed for time to build their LED timing display panel.
 In late 2021 several of our customers reported that they were having difficulty getting timely shipments on the 9″ MXA037 LED boards.
 Because of this an individual decided to design a 10″ LED display and lay out a 2-sided PC board with plated-though holes for the best soldering and reliability.
 This board design has been made available to anyone.
 This means for free you can get the files needed for placing your own PC board order.
-After you buy your own LEDs and resistors you can assemble as many boards as you like for less than half the cost of a new 10″ LED display board.
+After you buy your own LEDs and resistors you can assemble as many boards as you like for 1/4 the cost of a new 10″ LED display board.
 A nice option!

 Details available via these links:

 RC Groups thread – Open source LED display board project (for F5J display panels)